Drying herbs from your own garden is a fine thing to do because you’re going to get the maximum freshness and taste.

 Microwave Drying Herbs

-Again, this is not my favorite way for drying herbs.
+Again, this is not my favorite way of drying herbs.
 In fact, I no longer even have or use a microwave.
-(Call me a luddite) 🙂
+(Call me a Luddite) 🙂

 Storing Dried Herbs